minio/kes-docs/content/_includes/server-config.md

     # The Gemalto KeySecure key store.
 The server will store
     # keys as secrets on the KeySecure instance.
     keysecure:
-      endpoint: ""    # The KeySecure endpoint - e.g. https://127.0.0.1
+      endpoint: ""    # The KeySecure endpoint - for example, https://127.0.0.1
       credentials:    # The authentication to access the KeySecure instance.
         token: ""     # The refresh token to obtain new short-lived authentication tokens.
         domain: ""    # The KeySecure domain for which the refresh token is valid.
 If empty, defaults to the root domain.
         retry: 15s    # The time the KES server waits before it tries to re-authenticate after connection loss.
       tls:            # The KeySecure client TLS configuration
-        ca: ""        # Path to one or multiple PEM-encoded CA certificates for verifying the KeySecure TLS certificate.
+        ca: ""        # Path to one or more PEM-encoded CA certificates for verifying the KeySecure TLS certificate.

   gcp:
     # The Google Cloud Platform secret manager.